Choqi003/Lessons-javascript/README.md

 Started 12/9/2024

--What i learned so far:
+What i learned so far:

 - Strings
 - Variables
+- Booleans
+- If-Statements